-Just start moving!
+Start moving!
 Any form of exercise is better than nothing.
-The more you move, the more you’ll get used to it and want to do it more because it makes your body feel better.
+The more you move, the more you’ll get used to it and want to do it more often.

-Whenever you have to stand for a prolonged period of time, see if you can possibly work in some exercise.
+Whenever you have to stand or sit for a prolonged period of time, see if you can possibly work in some exercise.
 These minutes and extra steps add up during the day.

 - Washing dishes, brushing your teeth, or waiting in line at the DMV?
 March in place, do some high knees (just lift up your knees as high as you can when marching), stretch your legs by leaning side to side, do alternating butt-kickers (literally try to kick your own butt when you bend your leg), dance with or without music, do squats, or whatever you can think of that gets your blood pumping a bit.